ralphbean/markdown-to-confluence/README.md

 To link to anchors in the same document, use `#anchor-name` as the link destination.
 To see the name of the anchor for a particular title, inspect the dry run output.
-Anchor elements look like this:
+Search for anchor elements that look like the following example (where `anchor-name` is the text to find and use):

 ```
 <ac:structured-macro ac:name="anchor"><ac:parameter ac:name="">anchor-name</ac:parameter></ac:structured-macro>